Meta-learning Optimizers for Communication-Efficient Learning: Meta-training Process

-For most of the learned optimizers in our study, we meta-trained for 5~000 steps.
-The only exceptions are the learned optimizers used in section \ref{ref:sectionh} that were meta-trained for 10~000 steps.
+As stated in~\cref{sec:l2o_loss}, our meta-learning objective, $L_{T_r}$, is the average loss over $T_r$ iterations.
+This optimization problem usually requires long unrolls of the compute graph.
+In our study, we meta-train our global optimizers using $I_{\min}=100$ and $I_{\max}=1000$.
+The only exceptions to this are the optimizers trained in~\cref{fig:valid-exp} for which we found using a truncation schedule leads to overfitting later in optimizee training.
+Therefore, we opted to train these optmizers with $I_{\min}=1000$ and $I_{\max}=1000$ and the optimizer in section~\ref{results:restnet152} which used $I_{\min}=100$ and $I_{\max}=2000$.
+For most of the learned optimizers in our study, we meta-trained for $\gO=$5~000 outer steps.
+The only exceptions are the learned optimizers used in~\cref{ref:sectionh} that were meta-trained for $\gO=$10~000 outer steps.
 During meta-training, we used AdamW as our optimizer with a warmup cosine decay schedule.
 The learning rate starts at $3\mathrm{e}{-10}$ and warms up linearly to the peak value of $3\mathrm{e}{-3}$ after the first $100$ iterations.
 It then decays to the final value of $1\mathrm{e}{-3}$ until the end of meta-training.